Can New Windows Save Me Money?

+“Can new windows save me money?”
+We’ve been asked this question many times and, in short, the answer is a resounding YES!
 Installing energy-efficient windows in your home is widely known as a method to help diminish drafts and save money on heating bills in the winter.
 However, did you know that the energy and money savings go beyond the winter season?
 Below, we’ll discuss how energy-efficient windows work so you can better understand how they can save you money.
 Then, we’ll crunch some numbers so you can see what kind of savings you can expect annually from the installation of energy-efficient windows!

-How Energy-Efficient Windows Work
+How New, Energy-Efficient Windows Can Save You Money

 There are several key elements that make energy-efficient windows effective: